collin1021/collin1021.github.io/_build/02/1/observation-and-visualization-john-snow-and-the-broad-street-pump.md

 a single wave could reach tens of thousands.
 Snow was skeptical of the miasma theory.
 He had noticed that while entire households were wiped out by cholera, the people in neighboring houses sometimes remained completely unaffected.
-As they were breathing the same air‚Äîand miasmas‚Äîas their neighbors, there was no compelling association between bad smells and the incidence of cholera.
+As they were breathing the same airóand miasmasóas their neighbors, there was no compelling association between bad smells and the incidence of cholera.

 Snow had also noticed that the onset of the disease almost always involved